llouiz/Forum/README.md

 * **Luiz Carlos** - *Initial work* - [luikz](https://github.com/luikz)

 See also the list of [contributors](https://github.com/luikz/Forum/graphs/contributors ) who participated in this project.

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/luikz/Forum/blob/master/LICENSE.md) file for details